The Things You Need to Know Before Buying Travel Insurance (So Ask These Questions!)

 1. Where is the insurance company based?

-A company based in New Zealand will be able to help you much more efficiently in an emergency than one based in your home country.
+For example, for New Zealand travel insurance, a company based in New Zealand will be able to help you much more efficiently in an emergency than one based in your home country.

 2. Who is the underwriting company and are they licensed?

 This is an obvious one, New Zealand companies have to be registered and display the underwriter rating.
 If they don’t, something is fishy.

 3. How does the policy define a pre-existing condition?

 Pre-existing conditions are usually excluded from your cover or covered at extra costs.
 Check if that applies to you.